WHAT’s THE PARTS OF THE SPINE?

 A healthy human spine possesses four slight curves that give it a characteristic S shape.
 These curves occur in the cervical (neck), thoracic (upper back), lumbar (lower back), and sacral (bottom of the spine), regions of the spine.
 The S-shaped curve of the spine serves to stabilize and maintain the structure of the spine.
 It also helps protect the individual bones in the spine from fracture by acting as a shock absorber when walking.

-What are the Parts of the Spine?
+What’s the Parts of the Spine?

 The human spine consists mainly of the vertebrae, spinal cord and nerve roots, intervertebral discs, facet joints, and soft tissues.